carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 - `taxday.jsonl` tweets from American tax day, 2022
 - `one_tweet.jsonl` a single tweet to look at
+- `dehydratedCapitolRiotTweets.txt` TweetIDs from the January 6 insurrection.
 - (FIXME)

 And create another folder called `utils` to contain all the `.py` files that are inside of